 As a founding partner of the CTI since its inception in 2007, Conservation International works with governments, communities and other stakeholders to help them achieve sustainable change.

-Following the first guiding principle of the CTI — "Support people-centered biodiversity conservation, sustainable development, poverty reduction and equitable benefit sharing" — our focus is on empowering people to sustainably manage marine ecosystems so they can support their well-being, now and into the future.
+Following the first guiding principle of the CTI — "Support people-centered biodiversity conservation, sustainable development, poverty reduction and equitable benefit sharing" — our focus is on working with people to sustainably manage marine ecosystems so they can support their well-being, now and into the future.
 Our guidance has been requested by partners, communities and governments, allowing us to work across sectors and at all levels.
 By connecting the efforts in-country to the wider region, we are ensuring that successes are amplified, creating momentum from the ground-up for changes that last.

 At the regional level, we are strengthening coordination and knowledge sharing among CTI governments, representatives and managers, aiming to help the region fully progress toward the widespread implementation of Seascapes: large-scale, ecosystem-based